RedHat-Israel/ROSE/docs/course_materials/exercises/04_Compound_data_types/homework_list.md

 Create a file *lists.py*

 Note: If you want to add a comment in your code, you can add #.
-Python will ignore each line that starts with # and will not try to run it as a code Comments can be used to explain Python code and  make the code more readable. for example:
+Python will ignore each line that starts with # and will not try to run it as a code.
+Comments can be used to explain Python code and  make the code more readable. for example:

     # This is a comment
     print("Hello, World!")

 Before each exercise, write in a comment the exercise number, for example: